Web Crawler System Design

 URL Extractor: URL Extractor parse and extract links from HTML pages.
 Once the links have been extracted, they are filtered and added to the URL Frontier.
 This process allows web crawler to expand the scope of its crawl by following the links on each web page and collecting new content.
 In other words, URL Extractor enables system to discover new content and continue expanding the collection of web pages.

 URL Filter: URL filter is used to filter out unwanted content types, faulty links, and URLs from unsafe sites.
-This helps to ensure that the system only collects and stores high-quality, relevant content.
-The URL filter can be customized to meet the specific needs of the web crawler, such as by excluding certain content types or blocking access to unsafe sites.
-In simple words: By using a URL filter, we can improve the efficiency and effectiveness of the web crawler by limiting the amount of unnecessary or irrelevant content that is collected.
+This helps to ensure that the system only collects high-quality, relevant content.
+The URL filter can be customized to meet the specific needs of the web crawler like excluding certain content types or blocking access to unsafe sites.
+In simple words: By using a URL filter, we can improve the efficiency of the web crawler by limiting the amount of unnecessary or irrelevant content that is collected.

 URL Detector: URL Detector is used to filter out URLs that have already been visited.
-This helps to prevent the system from getting stuck in an infinite loop where the same URL is processed repeatedly.
-There are a few different techniques that can be used to implement the URL Detector, such as Bloom Filters and Hash Tables.
+This helps to prevent the system from processing the same URL repeatedly.
+We can use various techniques to implement the URL Detector like Bloom Filters and Hash Tables.
 These techniques efficiently identify already visited URLs, so that they can be skipped in the crawling process.

 URL Storage: URL storage is used to store the URLs of web pages that have already been visited.
-This allows the system to keep track of the URLs that have been processed, so that they can be skipped in the future if they are encountered again.
+This will help system to keep track of the already processed URLs, so that they can be skipped in the future.

 Workflow of Web Crawler System